Lalanikw/Lalanikw/README.md

 - 👋 Hi, I’m @Lalanikw
-- 👀 I’m interested in creating an app for me
+- 👀 I’m interested in learning JavaScript
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on coding help
 - 📫 How to reach me lalanikw@gmail.com